aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

 * At the start, the parameter values of the hypothesis are randomly initialized (can be 0)
 * Then, Gradient Descent iteratively (one step at a time) adjusts the parameters and gradually finds the best values for them by minimizing the cost
-* In this case, we’ll use it to find the parameters m and c of the linear regression model
+* In this case, we'll use it to find the parameters m and c of the linear regression model
 * m = slope of a line that we just learned about
 c = bias/intercept: where the line crosses the Y axis.

 ### Gradient Descent - An Example

-Imagine a person at the top of a mountain who wants to get to the bottom of the valley below the mountain through the fog (he cannot see clearly ahead and only can look around the point he’s standing at)
+Imagine a person at the top of a mountain who wants to get to the bottom of the valley below the mountain through the fog (he cannot see clearly ahead and only can look around the point he's standing at)

 He goes down the slope and takes large steps when the slope is steep and small steps when the slope is less steep.